 You can book in-water massages that last from 30 minutes to two hours or book an exclusive lounge that will only accommodate a maximum of 12 people.

-The relaxation massage is the foundation of all the massages at the Blue Lagoon, and you can choose between a 30-minute session for 10,200 ISK or a 60-minute session for 16,300 ISK.
-Note that these prices do not include entry to the Blue Lagoon is not included in those prices and needs to be booked additionally.
-The massages are suitable for anyone of the age of five and up.
+The relaxation massage is the foundation of all the massages at the Blue Lagoon, and you can choose between a 30-minute session for 11,900 ISK or a 60-minute session for 16,900 ISK.
+Note that these prices do not include entry to the Blue Lagoon, and you need to book this additionally.
+The massages are suitable for anyone ages five and up.

-Extra treatments are available to add on top of the massage for 12,900 ISK for additional 30 minutes.
-Your options are a full body silica salt scrub, foot and leg silica wrap and an upper body scrub.
+Different treatments are available to add on top of the massage for 11,900 ISK, adding 30 minutes.
+Your options are a full-body silica salt scrub, foot and leg silica wrap, and upper body scrub.

-Or you can simply choose to do the two hour signature treatment for 31,200 ISK, that includes a salt scrub, silica or algae wrap and an in-water relaxation massage.
+Or you can simply choose to do the two-hour signature treatment for 29,900 ISK, which includes a salt scrub, silica or algae wrap, and an in-water relaxation massage.

-Your skin is scrubbed and polished with minerals and salt to begin with as you float in the warm lagoon.
+Your skin is scrubbed and polished with minerals and salt as you float in the warm lagoon.

-After the invigorating scrub, you can choose between being wrapped in either silica or algae whilst also enjoying a gentle massage on your face and your scalp.
+After the invigorating scrub, you can choose between being wrapped in either silica or algae while enjoying a gentle massage on your face and scalp.

 Finally, indulge in a full body massage for 50 minutes.
 It doesn't get more relaxing than that!

-The Blue Lagoon is famous for its incredible skin treatment, and a big part of the skin treatment is the products.
+The Blue Lagoon is famous for its incredible skin treatment, and a big part of this is the products.

-In the lagoon itself, all guests are treated to the silica mud mask, and the algae mask can be purchased for use in the water.
-Additionally, guests are treated to the Blue Lagoon hair conditioner in the showers.
+In the lagoon itself, all guests are treated to the silica mud mask, and the algae mask can also be purchased for use in the water.
+Additionally, guests can use the Blue Lagoon hair conditioner in the showers.

-But it's also possible to buy these skin products to take home with you, along with many others.
+It's also possible to buy these skin products, along with many others, to take home with you.
 Although the algae and silica mud masks are the bestsellers, along with shower gel and a foaming cleanser, there is an enormous selection of additional products for sale.